loreleilegg11/Unit-1-Module-1/README.md

 # Unit-1-Module-1 Challenge
-Please see the excel document and the word document which contains the answers to the questions.
+Please see the excel file and the word document which contains the answers to the questions.
+Please note the questions pertaining to the statistical analysis are located within the excel file.